Skip to main content

 The Chief of Police for the Lamar Consolidated ISD Police Department is appointed by the District Superintendent and oversees the department's daily operations.
 This includes managing budgets, personnel, and ensuring compliance with Board Policy and the Texas Commission on Law Enforcement (TCOLE) standards.
 The Chief ensures staff are properly trained, uphold the law, align with district goals, and follow best practices in law enforcement.

-Lamar CISD Police Command Staff
+The Lamar CISD PD Command Staff

 Role of the Police Agency Command Staff